Insured vs Claimant Delays, Public Adjusters, and the Nuclear Option: The Appraisal Clause

 This is the kill switch for:

-Total loss disputes
+Total loss disputes.

-Diminished value
+Diminished value.

-Scope-of-loss valuation fights
+Scope-of-loss valuation fights.

+It’s contractual.
+They can’t ignore it.
+Delaying it only makes things worse for them.
 That’s why files suddenly “resolve” once appraisal is mentioned correctly.

 Appraisal on a Claimant’s Claim

 You usually don’t have appraisal rights as a third party—but that doesn’t mean appraisal has no power.
+Using:

-Appraisal-grade valuations
+Appraisal-grade valuations.

-Professional reports
+Professional reports.

-Litigation-ready documentation
+Litigation-ready documentation.

+…signals that delay is about to get expensive.
 Insurers know what comes next.
 Many settle before it gets there.

 The Pattern Is Always the Same